Intimate Apparel (play): Production history

 The play opened Off-Broadway at the Roundabout Theatre, running from March 17, 2004 to June 6, 2004.
 Directed by Daniel J. Sullivan, it featured Viola Davis (Esther), Lynda Gravatt (Mrs. Dickson), and Corey Stoll (Mr. Marks).

-It has been produced at regional theaters, including the Mark Taper Forum in Los Angeles from July to September 2004, the Southern Repertory Theatre in New Orleans, the Steppenwolf Theatre Company in Chicago (January 2005), the City Theatre in Pittsburgh (May 2007), the Two River Theater in Red Bank, NJ (September/October 2010), the Artists Repertory Theatre in Portland, Oregon in September/October 2014, the New Jewish Theater in St. Louis, Missouri in January 2017, and Everyman Theatre in Baltimore, Maryland in October/November 2017.
+It has been produced at regional theaters, including the Mark Taper Forum in Los Angeles from July to September 2004, the Southern Repertory Theatre in New Orleans, the Steppenwolf Theatre Company in Chicago (January 2005), the Guthrie Theater in Minneapolis (Sept-Oct 2005), the City Theatre in Pittsburgh (May 2007), the Two River Theater in Red Bank, NJ (September/October 2010), the Artists Repertory Theatre in Portland, Oregon in September/October 2014, the New Jewish Theater in St. Louis, Missouri in January 2017, and Everyman Theatre in Baltimore, Maryland in October/November 2017.

 The play had its UK premiere in July 2025, at the Donmar Warehouse, directed by former Artistic Director of the Bush Theatre, Lynette Linton.